In the future, there will be no female leaders. There will just be leaders ― Sheryl Sandberg

 This might sound ridiculous to some men, but yes, women are natural caregivers and have the innate behavioral traits and emotional intelligence to connect with people’s emotions.

 Harnessing psychometric and behavioral assessments can depict the culture fit and behavioral fit of employees.
-Organizations can foster gender equality by assigning roles to women are in line with innate behavioral traits.
+Organizations can foster gender equality by assigning roles to women that are in line with innate behavioral traits.
 Key behavioral traits of women like empathy, persuasive influence, organizing skills help them to outperform men in few niche job roles.

 - Marketing Executives